ajinkyabodade/Functional-Programming-Basics/Functional Programming.md

 # Functional Programming:-

--In computer science, functional programming is a programming paradigm, a style of building the structure and elements of computer programs that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data.
+- In computer science, functional programming is a programming paradigm, a style of building the structure and elements of computer programs that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data.

--It uses pure functions, where pure functions are the functions that act only on their parameters and return the value obtained by performing the operations on parameter
+- It uses pure functions, where pure functions are the functions that act only on their parameters and return the value obtained by performing the operations on parameter

 ## Benifits:-

 - Reduce occurance of bugs in program

 - Easy to execute and debug

 - Allow Parallel processing

 ## Limitations:-

-	-not easy and difficult to understand for beginner
+- Not easy and difficult to understand for beginner

--Use Immutable data:-
+- Use Immutable data

-	Easily able to create data structures insted of modifying ones which is already exist
+- Easily able to create data structures insted of modifying ones which is already exist

 # Functional Programming in Javascript:-

-	-We can assign functions to vaiables
+- We can assign functions to vaiables

-	-and they can be used in objects, arrays and as a argument to other functions and can be returned by functions
+- And they can be used in objects, arrays and as a argument to other functions and can be returned by functions

 ## Higher Order Functions:-

 - HOF are the functions which accept functions as a arguments or return functions.

 ### CONST is used in JavaScript which is used to enforce Immutability on variables.